Universal Orlando Resort

 - two theme parks, the original Universal Studios Florida and Universal’s Islands of Adventure

-- the new Volcano Bay water park which is scheduled to open in 2017
+- the new Volcano Bay water park which opened in 2017

 - CityWalk which is an entertainment complex much like the original Downtown Disney and Pleasure Island with night clubs, themed restaurants, speciality shops and a 20-screen movie theatre.